Background pattern

 1. Remove the plunger from the syringe body and rinse both parts with tap water.
 Do not put the oral syringe in the dishwasher.

-If you have any other questions about using this medication, ask your doctor or pharmacist.
+If you have any further questions about the use of this medicine, ask your doctor or pharmacist.

 4. Possible Adverse Effects

-Like all medicines, this medicine can cause adverse effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

-The following adverse effects may bevery serious:
+The following adverse effects may be very serious:

 Frequent Adverse Effects(may affect more than 1 in 100 people):